‘Blue Flame’ Agave: Endless Supply of Free “Pups”

 Dig a hole as deep as and twice as wide as the nursery container.
 Carefully remove the plant from the container, put it in the hole and fill with the same native soil you just removed.
 Press the soil to remove any air pockets.

 Never plant deeper than the depth of the root ball which can cause rot.
-Actually it’s best to plant an inch or two above soil level to give the plant room to settle and leave room for mulch.
+Actually, it’s best to plant an inch or two above soil level to give the plant room to settle and leave room for mulch.

 It’s generally recommended that you not add amendments to the soil.
 However, good drainage is critical so if your soil drains slowly, amend with coarse sand or small gravel until you have a loose, well-drained mix.